AvishAnjum/Notes-App--HTML-CSS-JavaScript/README.md

-Simple Notes/To-Do app using ReactJS, HTML, JavaScript and CSS.
+Notes-app using ReactJS, HTML, JavaScript and CSS.